-Certain features make usage of smartwatches especially convenient and productive.
-At the same time, one or two drawbacks can screw up the whole experience.
+Certain features make smartwatches convenient and productive tool.
+But at the same time, one or two drawbacks can screw up the whole experience.
 So, here are the features you should pay attention to when choosing your smartwatch:

-Pros: Best app support on the market, elegant design, various sizes, advanced heart-rate monitoring and activity tracking capabilities, best overall performance
+Pros: Best app support on the market, elegant design, various sizes, advanced heart-rate monitoring and health-tracking capabilities, best overall performance

 Cons: Working just with iPhones, one-day battery

 Price: Starts at $399 (no LTE, 41mm)/$499 (LTE support, 41mm)

 Why: Apple sets the bar for smartwatches every year, and the new Apple Watch Series 7 is the best device on the market you can buy right now.
 The highest processing power and fine-tuned OS with unrivaled support of third-party apps are the foundation of the success in the office.

 Followed by elegant design, LTE support, water resistance, and many possibilities for personalization with an extensive range of braces.
 Advanced heart-rate monitor with electrocardiogram and SpO2 monitor can even save lives.

 Battery life is still a little problematic, so you will probably need to charge it every day.
 However, if you are an iPhone owner, these are the smartwatches you should consider in the first place.
 Elegant look, powerful apps & features, and overall performance make them a perfect match for use on any occasion and especially at work.

 Specifications: Display: 1.4″ (450 x 450p) Super AMOLED Size & weight: 40mm (25.9 g)/44mm (30.3 g) Water rating: IP68, 50m water resistant Battery life: 36 hours Operating system: Wear OS Compatibility: Android Cellular version: Yes